enriquepablo/terms/README.rst

     a man is a thing.
     john is a thing.
     sue is a person.
+    ...

-With these words, we can build facts.
+With words, we can build facts.
 A fact consists of a verb and any number of (labelled) objects.

-Verbs are special words in that they take modifiers (or objects) when used to build facts.
+Verbs are special words, in that they determine the modifiers of the facts built with them.
 These modifiers are words, and are labeled.
-To define a new verb, you provide first an ancestor verb (or a series of ancestor verbs separated by colons), and then the types of words that can be modifiers for the verb in a fact, associated with their labels.
+To define a new verb,
+you provide first an ancestor verb
+(or a series of ancestor verbs separated by colons), and then the types of words that can be modifiers for the verb in a fact, associated with their labels.
 For example::

-    to loves is to exist, subj a person, who a person.
+    to love is to exist, subj a person, who a person.

 That can be read as:
-``loves`` is a word of type ``verb``, subtype of ``exist``, and when used in facts it can take a subject of type ``person`` and an object labelled ``who`` also of type ``person``.
+``love`` is defined as a subtype of ``exist``, and when used in facts it can take a subject of type ``person`` and an object labelled ``who`` also of type ``person``.